-Tips for Applying to UC Davis as a Transfer Student
+Tips for applying to UC Davis as a transfer student

 Your academic record is the core of your application.
-It’s important to report all your college preparatory coursework—whether taken at a high school or college—completely and accurately.
+It’s important to report all your college preparatory coursework—whether taken during high school or college—completely and accurately.
 Include courses in which you have enrolled, regardless of grades, transferability, withdrawal or if they were repeated.
 Failure to list all institutions and coursework exactly as it appears on your transcripts may jeopardize your admission.

 Letters of Recommendation and Other Materials

 Please do not include letters of recommendation, copies of awards, transcripts or samples of your academic or creative work with your application.
 They will not be reviewed or returned to you.

 You should apply to a major that interests you,Many of our most popular majors have additional coursework and GPA requirements that must be fulfilled before you can enroll.
 We also suggest that you include an alternate major in a different field of study when you apply; we may consider it if you are not admitted in your first-choice major.
 The exploratory and undeclared options are closed to all transfer applicants.